 However, those bows with a heavier draw weight have limbs made up of thicker materials compared to those with lower draw weights.
 Therefore, their limbs are less prone to breakage and stronger.

-Avoid buying bows with low draw weight, and an extended draw length since the chances of them breaking soon are faster.
+Avoid buying bows with low draw weight and an extended draw length since the chances of them breaking soon are higher.

 B. Disadvantages